 2. Spend time researching

-Checking your business metrics isn’t enough, however, to fully understand your efforts in building brand loyalty.
+Checking your business metrics isn?t enough, however, to fully understand your efforts in building brand loyalty.
 For sure, you still have to engage your audience, understand how they interact with you, and know what else is there to do to keep them engaged.
 Audience research is integral to improving your brand-building initiatives, so you will have to take customer feedback in the form of direct reviews and social media posts into account.
 Social listening tools such as Hootsuite and Sprout Social can also help you identify what?s currently trending so you can improve your branding accordingly.
 Social Boost can also help you identify what’s currently trending so you can improve your branding accordingly and answer your question like is Social Boost a legit service?

 3. Make continuous improvements